 Collection of library-owned multidisciplinary print and online sources for scholarly*, critical, and general interest book reviews in all disciplines, from the 19th century to present - in scholarly journals, magazines, and newspapers.

 Some online resources provide full-text book reviews; some provide full-text reviews and citations to reviews; some provide only citations to reviews.
 A citation provides the information needed to locate the book review.
-Note: If unable to locate a book review using the resources in this guide, please ask for assistance at the Reference Desk, use the Ask-a-Librarian service, or contact me.
+Note: If unable to locate a book review using the resources in this guide, please ask for assistance at the Reference Desk, or use the Ask-a-Librarian service.

 Scholarly reviews are written for scholars by scholars.
 These reviews place the book within the scholarly discourse, compare the book to other works in the field, and analyze the author's methodology, interpretations, and conclusions.
 Due to this amount of engagement with the book, reviews of academic titles may appear two or three years after publication of the book.
 Scholarly reviews will be published in journals and tend to be longer.
 Books are selectively chosen to be reviewed in scholarly journals.